How to prepare your home for a flood

 - food and clean drinking water.

-"Be sure to have supplies of fresh or bottled water in your flood kit as your local or town water supply may become contaminated," advises David Kneipp, QBE National Relationship Manager, Claims.
+"Be sure to have supplies of fresh or bottled water in your flood kit as your local or town water supply may become contaminated," advises Arron Mann, QBE General Manager, Short Tail Claims.
 "A supply of preserved or canned foodstuffs is also a good idea as you could get cut off for several days."

 Flood safety tips